albertolive/InstantLegalDotAI/README.md

 6. Edit the generated `messages.po` file in `translations/es/LC_MESSAGES/` to add your translations.

+## Compiling Translations

-7. Compile the translations:
+1. Compile the translations:
 ```
 pybabel compile -d translations
 ```

-8. Restart your Flask application to apply the new translations.
+2. Restart your Flask application to apply the new translations.

 ## License